14 Best Shoes for Cycle Touring & Bikepacking: SPD VS Flat

-Shimano has always been pioneer in the field of bicycle touring shoes.
-These new 2022 SHIMANO SH-MT501 off-road touring are another hit on the target.
+Shimano has always been a pioneer in the field of bicycle touring shoes.
+These new 2023 SHIMANO SH-MT501 off-road touring are another hit on the target.

 We could call these hybrid cycling shoes, featuring a faux-leather sole that gives the comfort of a good trail shoe when hiking, the grip of a flat pedal shoe, and the option to mount cleats on and use it as SPD… what else can you ask from a bike touring shoe?

-The shank plate is reinforced with fibreglass, offering excellent power transfer while maintaining good flex for walking.
+The shank plate is reinforced with fiberglass, offering excellent power transfer while maintaining good flex for walking.
 Great to wear also with normal compression socks.

-The synthetic leather upper holds up against the wear and tear of bikepacking trips interwined with mesh panels keep your feet dry and cool.
+The synthetic leather upper holds up against the wear and tear of bikepacking trips intertwined with mesh panels to keep your feet dry and cool.
 The Speed Lace system ensures secure closure and quick adjustments.

 These nice bikepacking shoes hug your foot like a glove, with tons of comfortable but breathable padding.